ocupop/mapbox-locate/src/_sessions/lidar-computer-vision-and-the-software-that-pulls-them-together-to-power-autonomous.md

 ---
 layout: session
-title: 'Sixth Sensors: New Tech for the Autonomous Auto'
+title: 'LiDAR, Computer Vision, and the Software that Pulls them Together to Power Autonomous'
 summary: >-
   If we’re going to replace drivers in the car, technologies that allow sensing and perception are going to have to mimic the human ability to understand the